Endangered Species in Kenya.

 Grevy Zebra weigh up to 450 Kilograms (994 POUNDS).

-Grevy Zebras were named after a french President Jules Grevy by a zoologist Jean Emile.
+These endangered animals were named after french President Jules Grevy by zoologist Jean Emile.

-There are 3 types of Zebras, which are The Palin and mountain Zebra, the third is the Endangered Grevy Zebra.
+There are 3 types of Zebras, which are The Plain and mountain Zebra, the third is the Endangered Grevy Zebra.

-They primarily in five (5) countries in Africa but due to this conditioned mentioned above, they decided to move to northern and Southern part of Kenya and Tanzania respectively.
+They are primarily in five (5) countries in Africa but due to this condition mentioned above, they decided to move to northern and Southern parts of Kenya and Tanzania respectively.

 Lesser Vs Great Kudu

 As the name suggests, the Great Kudu are bigger than the Lesser Kudu

 - The head-and-body length is typically 110–140 cm.
 Males reach about 95–105 cm at the shoulder, while females reach 90–100 cm.

 - Males typically weigh 92–108 kg (203–238 lb) and females 56–70 kg (123–154 lb).

 - The females and juveniles have a reddish-brown coat, while the males become yellowish-grey or darker after the age of 2 years.